 All J-1 and J-2 visa holders will need to confirm that they have from home, or will purchase, health insurance coverage that meets these requirements to maintain their visa status.
 Maintenance of health insurance coverage, for oneself and dependent family members, is the responsibility of the J-1 Exchange Visitor.

 Medical services in the United States are expensive.
 A trip to the emergency room or hospitalization can result in large bills for those without adequate health insurance coverage.
 If your dependent family members do not have sufficient medical insurance coverage from their home country that extends to the United States, they will need to purchase appropriate insurance to cover them while they are living in Massachusetts.

 Short-term insurance plans can be purchased in a variety of plan lengths specifically for visiting the United States.

-Those J-1 visa holders eligible for the Brandeis Employee Health Plan are reminded that those plans do not include coverage for the required medical evacuation and repatriation.
-The ISSO will provide information on a separate medical evacuation/repatriation "rider" (through an outside company, that the J-1 visa holder can enroll in on their own).
-The combination of the Brandeis Employee Health Plan and the medical evacuation/repatriation rider will, together, meet the J visa health insurance requirements.
+Those J-1 visa holders eligible for the Brandeis Student Health Plan are reminded that this plans does not include coverage for the required medical evacuation and repatriation.
+J-1 visa holders can find more information on the ISSO website about a separate medical evacuation/repatriation "rider" (through an outside company, that the J-1 visa holder can enroll in on their own).
+The combination of the Brandeis Student Health Plan and the medical evacuation/repatriation rider will, together, meet the J visa health insurance requirements.